openshift-pipelines/release-tests/README.md

 - `specs` directory is divided into the following
   -  `pipelines` :  contains specs related to the component pipeline
   -  `triggers` :  contains specs related to the component triggers
+  - `metrics` : contains specs related to the openshift-pipelines metrics

   -  `olm` : containse sepcs related to olm
        *  install: contains specs related to olm install operator